toUpperCase78/tiobe-index-ratings/README.md

 ## Analyses

-Currently, there are two analyeses available: **January 2023** & **November 2020**.
+There are total of three analyeses available: **February 2026**, **January 2023** & **November 2020**.

-Click on the corresponding notebook file (.ipynb) above to inspect and see how the ratings for many programming languages have been changed in time:
+You can click on the corresponding notebook file (.ipynb) to inspect and see how the ratings for many programming languages have been changed in time:

 **Tiobe_Index_Ratings_(Jan2023).ipynb** or **Tiobe_Index_Ratings_(Nov2020).ipynb**.